VeraGD/CPP-modules-42/README.md

 - **Module 08** – Templated containers, iterators, and algorithms

-# 🚀 Modules to be completed

-- **Module 09** – Functional programming tools in C++: function pointers, functors, lambdas, std::function, and more STL algorithms
+- **Module 09** – Functional programming tools in C++: function pointers, functors, std::function, and more STL algorithms

 # 🔧 How to Use
 You can clone this repository and compile each exercise for each module separately.
 Most folders contain a Makefile to simplify compilation.